 - Causing injury while under the influence of drugs or alcohol

-How long do insurers have to settle a claim in Virginia?
+How long do insurers have to settle a claim?

-There isn’t a set date for how long insurers in Virginia have to settle your claim.
-However, insurance providers must accept or deny your claim within 10 working days.
+There isn’t a set date for how long insurers have to settle your claim.
+However, providers must accept or deny your claim within 10 working days.
 If the company only pays part of your claim or rejects it entirely, they must tell you why in writing.

 How long do you have to file a claim?

-You should notify your insurance company as soon as possible if you get into a car accident.
+You should notify your carrier as soon as possible if you get into a car accident.
 Virginia doesn’t have strict requirements for how long you have.
 But your insurer may have a deadline for filing.
 It’s best not to wait too long to file.

 Several states, such as California, don’t allow insurance companies to use your credit history as a factor in determining your rates.
-Virginia, however, allows insurers to do so.
+Virginia, however, allows this practice.
 This means that having a low credit score could mean expensive premiums.
 Providers may also use your credit score to decide whether or not to offer you a policy.

 - Driving with a suspended driver’s license